instana/instana-agent-operator/README.md

 [![CircleCI](https://circleci.com/gh/instana/instana-agent-operator.svg?style=svg)](https://circleci.com/gh/instana/instana-agent-operator)

-This is an experimental alpha version of the upcoming Kubernetes Operator for the [Instana APM Agent](https://www.instana.com).
+This is the beta version of the Kubernetes Operator for the [Instana APM Agent](https://www.instana.com).

 There are two ways to install the operator: